persepolisdm/persepolis-windows-package-build/README.md

 # step 1: Preparing
 - ## 1-1 clone or download [Persepolis](https://github.com/persepolisdm/persepolis)

-You can download project form our github page or using git clients.
+You can download project from our github page or using git clients.

 You can download the stable version Source code from [release page](https://github.com/persepolisdm/persepolis/releases) or last git version from the [master branch](https://github.com/persepolisdm/persepolis/archive/master.zip).
 After downloading or cloning, extract and enter persepolis path.